-A member of staff employed by the Department of Education and authorised by the Department site manager to be in charge of an outdoor education activity.
+A member of staff employed by the Department of Education and authorised by the Department site manager to be in charge of a recreation and/or outdoor education activity.

 Any officer who has executive responsibility for the overall management of any Department site.